Gravitational Positivity for Phenomenologists: Dark Gauge Boson in the Swampland: Positivity Bound on Dark U(1) Gauge Boson Positivity Bound on Dark U(1) Gauge Boson

 where

 We plot the functions $g_{AB,F}(x)~(A,B={T}, {L})$ in Fig.~\ref{fig:g_plot}.

 Let us first discuss the limit $m_{V}\to 0$, which yields

 If the Higgs and the gauge boson are lighter than the charged particles $(m_{\phi}, m_V \ll m_F)$, we can neglect these contributions to the gravitational process~$B_{\text{grav}}$ in comparison to the contributions of the gauge boson sector.
-Note that the $LL$ part has an additional suppression $m_V^2/m_F^2$ because the longitudinal mode should be decoupled from the charged particle in the limit $m_V \to 0$.
+Note that the $LL$ part has an additional suppression $m_V^2/m_F^2$ because the longitudinal mode should decouple from the charged particle in the limit $m_V \to 0$.
+However, since the longitudinal mode does not decouple from gravity, the $TL$ mode does not have such a suppression factor in the diagram where the longitudinal mode attaches to the graviton line.

 By contrast, a peculiar behavior appears in a heavy mass range of the gauge boson.
 The functions $g_{AB,F}$ are singular at $m_V=2m_F$ and become complex numbers in $m_V > 2 m_F$.
 The threshold $m_V=2m_F$ corresponds to the value at which the decay of the gauge boson to the charged particles starts to be kinematically allowed.
 The singularity at $m_V=2m_F$ is understood as an anomalous threshold.
 Let us consider the triangle diagram of Fig.~\ref{fig:gra_f}, which gives rise to the gravitational form factor of the gauge boson.
 The triangle diagram has a normal threshold at $t=4m_F^2$.
 In addition, the anomalous threshold comes up on the first sheet of the complex $t$-plane in $m_V > \sqrt{2}m_F$ and the position of the singularity is at